jacobrobertsdev/DevSquad/README.md

 - **Feature 1**: Fields for inputting a variety of monthly income and expenses with amounts, sources, etc.
 - **Feature 2**: A user-friendly interface and output of income/expenses/totals (charts/graphs?)
-- **Feature 3**: An button to quickly output and download the financial data as a PDF document
+- **Feature 3**: An option to quickly output/download the financial data as a PDF document

 ---